servergrove/KnowledgeBase/README.md

 KnowledgeBase
 =============

-This is a complete Knowledge Base software built on Symfony2 and PHPCR developed and open sourced by ServerGrove.
-Our website http://kb.servergrove.com is ran on this KnowledgeBase software.
+This is a complete Knowledge Base software built on top of the Symfony2 CMF project, developed and open sourced by ServerGrove.
+Our website http://kb.servergrove.com is running on this KnowledgeBase software.

 Features
 --------